qbunt/qbunt.com/content/posts/2024-year-in-review.md

 Adaptation is **the** ballgame.
 No right arm?
 Guess you're using a trackpad with your left hand now dood.
 Can't shift the car with your right hand?
 I guess you're left handed shifting now dipshit.
 Can't mow the lawn because excruciating pain?
 Pay the neighbor kid to do it.
 Don't know how to tile a bathroom?
 YouTube and the blind confidence of a two-bit contractor can get it done.
 Gotta adapt.
 That quickly became the entire theme and eclipsed all, and pushed my thinking into a new perspective.
 Finishing anything required constant adaptation, finishing, was the final adaptation.

 Eventually, I got my arm back, slowly.
-I had to figure out how to get the club to pay for the medical bills, talk to lawyers, figure out the expenses and how to get the adjuster to work with me.
+I figured out how to get the club to pay for the medical bills, talk to lawyers, figure out the expenses and how to get insurance to work with me.
 Then, the focus shifted back to work, building up on projects I've started, finally putting the finishing touches on huge efforts to get them live. *Finishing* but also planning the next project, figuring how where the holes *could* be and getting around them.

 {{< figure src="/img/2025/adaptation.jpg" alt="Adaptation to a new set of abilities" caption="Improvise, adapt, overcome" position="center" >}}

+## Wins

+Despite this overwhelmingly negative year, there were some wins that lifted the struggles of the year.

+- Recovering the shoulder, getting through PT and getting my arm back online, insurance debts settled
+- Rebuilding [vynyl.com](vynyl.com) with a new architecture, new capabilities, on new infrastructure, on SvelteKit, Prismic & Cloudflare
+- Finishing the basement rebuild
+- Defining new targets for 2025
+- Major project I led & architected will be distributed to all of CA
+- Proving to my kids that you can recover after hardship

 ## 2025